MetOffice/lfric-baf/doc/processing.rst

 ``ArtefactStore`` to be aware of the available source files.

-Often, suites will provide FCM configuration that include a long list of files to exclude (and include) to avoid duplicated files into a complex build environment based on many source repositories.
+Often, suites will provide FCM configuration that include a long list of files to exclude (and include) to avoid adding duplicated files into a complex build environment based on many source repositories.

 .. code-block::